What is ITP?

 Usage of drugs such as ibuprofen, aspirin, and others that can affect the platelet counts should be avoided without the consultation of your doctor.

-Herbal Remedies for ITP
+Ayurvedic Medicine for ITP

 Life Aveda ITP care pack aims to prevent bleeding, helps in low platelet count.
 It consists of Giloy Capsules, Plato G, Wheatgrass, Carica Papaya, Ghandhak Rasayan.